printlnHi/gnn-lspe-jax/README.md

  - Laplacian and Random Walk Positional Embeddings (LapPE and RWPE)
  - Training on the ZINC and Moltox21 molecular Benchmarks

-# Quicksart notebooks: replication:
+# Quicksart notebooks
 Notebooks are provided for easy replication, iteration and adaption of the experiments.
-By default, they log their results via Weights and Biases, and require a WandB key at the top of the notebook.
+By default, they log their results via Weights and Biases, and require a WandB key at the top of the notebook:
-To confirm that my JAX implementations replicate the results of Dwivedi et al. (2021) run the `DwivediReplication.ipynb` notebook.
+ - To confirm that my JAX implementations replicate the results of Dwivedi et al. (2021) run the `DwivediReplication.ipynb` notebook.
 For each (architecture,task) pair it will train and evaluate the model for seeds 0 through to 3.
-To replicate further experimental results I cite in my Part II project, run the `FurtherExperiments.ipynb` notebook.
+ - To replicate further experimental results I cite in my Part II project, run the `FurtherExperiments.ipynb` notebook.
-`InspectData.ipynb` is provided to allow for easy inspection of the train/val/test split of the ZINC and Moltox21 dataset.
+ - `InspectData.ipynb` is provided to allow for easy inspection of the train/val/test split of the ZINC and Moltox21 dataset.

 # Replication
 ## Environment